bashrc2/AberMUSH/README.md

 These are the same trapdoor as seen from two rooms.
 The `linkedItem` parameter links the two and the `exit` parameter defines which room to go to when going through.
 Exits called `down` and `up` are added if the trapdoor is open.

 You should make some vague suggestion that these items can be opened within their `long_description` parameter.

+If you need a key to open the door then specify the item number within the `lockedWithItem` parameter.